neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

  `/home/minknow/scripts/activate_nandip_python.sh`

-feature for or double click the symbolic link to the on the desktop will be implemented soon.

 # Pending:

- symbolic links on Desktop / correction of symbolic link (Jupyter notebooks works, pyhton not yet)
+ symbolic links on Desktop / correction of symbolic link (Jupyter notebooks works, pyhton not yet) (feature for double click the symbolic link to the on the desktop will be implemented soon.)